deegsca-org/bqm2/README.md

 - .*yyyymmdd - for year month days like 20221231
 - .*yyyymmddhh - for year, month, day, hour like 2022123100

+Any var which is equal to or ends with the above suffixes and has integer values, will be treated as a date variable.

 You may specify dates using an integer or a range of dates using an integer array of length 2.

 Examples